Aldol condensation of aldehydes and ketones, mechanism

 What aldehydes are unable to do aldol condensation?

-Formaldehyde does not have alpha carbon because it has only one carbon atom. therefore we cannot do aldol condensation of formaldehyde.
+• Formaldehyde (HCHO) molecule does not have alpha carbon because it has only one carbon atom.
+Therefore we cannot do aldol condensation with formaldehyde.

-Benzaldehyde has alpha carbon.
-But that alpha carbon does not have alpha hydrogen.
+• Benzaldehyde has an alpha carbon atom.
+But that alpha carbon does not have alpha hydrogen atom.
 So benzaldehyde also cannot show aldol condensation.

 Self condensation of acetaldehyde in acidic medium